black-da-bull/maestro-on-mosaic/os/maestro-os.md

 2.2.2.
 Run the QUINN (Quality) Validator.
 Checks include: low.sub.separation, vocal.presence.window, fx.tension.curve.
 2.2.3.
 Checkpoint: Log the status (pass/warn/fail) of every individual check to the Ledger.
 PHASE 3: REVISION, ASSEMBLY & PRODUCTION EMBEDDING (VIRAL-5: HOOK)
-Objective: To refine the blueprint based on audit feedback and assemble the final, executable production prompt, potentially branching for dual outputs.
+Objective: To refine the blueprint based on audit feedback and assemble the final, executable production prompt, potentially branching for dual outputs, with DJ Mo Money’s vision as the guiding principle.

 Step 3.1: Guided Revision & Human Struggle Injection (HSI) (Consensus Sprint)

 3.1.1.
 Process the Ledger entries from Phase 2.
 Use the system’s Decision Tree logic to propose revisions.
 3.1.2.
 For lyrical revisions, apply the HSI technique by embedding “Truth Fragments” (Origin, Scar, Choice, Cost) to enhance authenticity.
 3.1.3.
 Checkpoint: A Blueprint v1.x is created.
 All changes are logged as diffs in the Ledger.
 3.1.4.
-Consensus Check: Re-engage relevant agents (e.g., RapCouncil, MixMaster_Ghost) for a mini-consensus sprint until proposed changes meet quality thresholds.
+Consensus Check (DJ Mo Money Veto/Approval): Re-engage relevant agents (e.g., RapCouncil, MixMaster_Ghost) for a mini-consensus sprint until proposed changes meet quality thresholds, with DJ Mo Money providing final approval.
 Step 3.2: Track Assembly & Persona Orchestration

 3.2.1.
 Activate AI_Arranger.vx4 to synthesize the final tempo map, bar structure, and transitions into the roadmap.events of the Blueprint.